kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 ### Delete Sibling Repos (Swift)

 The initial setup instructions for `swift-project` involves cloning 30+ related Swift repos.
-Most of these are optional.
+Most of these are optional, and you may never build.
 Review these repos and delete any that you don't need for your purposes.
-For example, to build the Swift compiler, you need `cmark`, `llvm-project`, and of course `swift`.
+For example, to build the Swift compiler (the frontend), you need `cmark`, `llvm-project`, and of course `swift`.
 These three repos are typically all I ever use.

-To also build the new `swift-driver`, keep `swift-driver`, `llbuild`, `yams`, `swift-argument-parser`, and `swift-tools-support-core`.
+Some of the repos are optional, but still require you to explicitly opt out from building.
+At the time of writing, the new `swift-driver` is optional but you need to call `build-script` withi `--skip-early-swift-driver` to opt-out from building it.
+On the flip side, if you want to build `swift-driver`, then you need to keep the `swift-driver`, `llbuild`, `yams`, `swift-argument-parser`, and `swift-tools-support-core` repos.

 ### Build for Release (Swift & Clang)